ctrl-alt-dtl/PMA-Labs/Chap3/Lab_3-2/README.md

 ![3-2: Procmon Snapshot with Filtering](Images/3-2-3.png)

 I see a lot of *NAME NOT FOUND* and *FILE LOCKED WITH ONLY READERS*.
-Beyond that I am a bit clueless and a quick search has turned up nothing substanial.
+Beyond that I am a bit clueless and a quick search has turned up nothing substantial.
 Let's try something else.

 ![3-2: Windows CMD to Execute the DLL Take 2](Images/3-2-4.png)